JH456/omeka-plugin-Elasticsearch-Visualizations/README.md

 # Omeka Elasticsearch Plugin

-This plugin integrates [elasticsearch](https://www.elastic.co/products/elasticsearch) with Omeka, overriding the default search.
-This plugin is inspired by the excellent [SolrSearch](https://github.com/scholarslab/SolrSearch) plugin.
-Elasticsearch is similar to Solr in that it allows you to take advantage of faceting (aggregations), snippet highlighting, and  advanced full text search capabilities.
+This plugin integrates [elasticsearch](https://www.elastic.co/products/elasticsearch) with Omeka, overriding the default search functionality.
+Inspired by the excellent [SolrSearch](https://github.com/scholarslab/SolrSearch) plugin, elasticsearch is similar to Solr in that it allows you to take advantage of faceting, snippet highlighting, and advanced full text search capabilities.

-This plugin was designed to integrate with [Amazon's Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/), so you don't need to run your own cluster to take advantage of its capabilities.
-The plugin can be configured to integrate with other Elasticsearch services as well.
+Depending on your needs, you can get up and running with the elasticsearch plugin by going one of these two routes:

+1. You can run your own elasticsearch cluster (locally or elsewhere) so you have full control over the service.
+2. You can interface with an existing service provider, such as [Amazon's Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/).

 ## Requirements

-This plugin assumes you are running Omeka v2.5+ and PHP v7.x.
-It may work with PHP v5.x, but that hasn't been tested.
+Requires Omeka v2.5+ and PHP v7.x.
+It _may_ work with PHP v5.4+, but is untested.

 ## Setup